Cannabis / Marijuana

 Cannabis resin and plant parts, (particularly the unfertilised female flower ‘buds’) contain delta-9-tetrahydrocannabinol (THC), cannabidiol (CBD), and other related drug chemicals.

-When people use the word 'skunk' they usually mean a type of strong herbal cannabis.
-It is the dried buds of cannabis plants (usually green) that have been selectively bred for high THC content and intensively grown indoors.
-Skunk is generally strong stuff, but contains little or no CBD.
-This may increase the risk of harm it poses, or at least the risk of unpleasantly, unexpectedly overwhelming experiences.
+In the UK the word 'skunk' is often used in the media, and also by some users, to refer to the strong herbal cannabis that is widely available.
+Potent cannabis grown indoors in the UK often has a high THC content, but usually contains little or no CBD.
+This may increase the risk of harm it poses, or at least the risk of unpleasantly unexpectedly overwhelming experiences.
 Users may be able to adjust the amount they take to the strength, which may help moderate any additional risk.

 Hash / cannabis resin

-This is a substance collected from cannabis plants, which usually looks golden or brown, and can be sticky like soft wax, or more biscuity.
-It is similar in effects to herbal cannabis, although it is easier to add rubbish into hash to increase weight and profits, which could potentially pose a health risk or make it more unpleasant.
-Hash can be strong, but it usually contains CBD, so it may cause fewer problems than skunk.
+Hashish is a range of substances collected from cannabis plants, containing the resins that form on 'trichomes' (tiny hairs on the leaves and buds).
+Hash usually looks golden or brown, and can be sticky like soft wax, or more biscuity.
+It is similar in psychoactive contents and effects to herbal cannabis, although it is easier to add rubbish into hash to increase weight and profits, which could potentially pose a health risk or make it more unpleasant to use.
+Hash can be strong, but hash in the UK usually comes from abroad and contains CBD, so it may cause fewer problems than some UK grown herbal cannabis (sometimes nicknamed 'skunk', see above) with minimal CBD.

 Synthetic cannabis products, e.g. ‘Spice’ smoking blends/incense, and cannabinoid ‘research chemicals’